thephijo/DIY_SteelWallet/README.md

 + stainless steel (material number 1.4571 or also AISI 316 or V4A (X6CrNiMoTi17-12-2))

 Both materials are fairly resistant to mechanical damage and both choices are very corosion resistant.
 V4A is a bit harder to work with generally but both might be good for the intended purpose.
 Titanium is a bit more on the expensive side though.
-Rusting materials or materials that are not resistant to corrosion may be less suitable for the application (e.g. cast iron or mild steel).
+Rusting materials or materials that are not resistant to corrosion may be less suitable for the application (e.g. cast iron or construction steel).
 I personally do not see corosion as very important in my threat model.
 An exception might be if the steel wallet is to be stored in a swimming pool or in the sea.
 However, I consider a fire in an apartment to be a realistic danger, in which extinguishing water can also play a role.

 In order to be able to assess the fire behavior of building components such as columns, ceilings or walls, certain standard characteristics of the fire progression have been agreed upon, with which uniform tests are possible.
 What is good enough for buildings should also be sufficient for bitcoins, which is why I use the relevant standards as a guide.
 The uniform temperature-time curve (ETK) was developed and prescribes the temperature and fire progression in which the fire behavior of a component is to be recorded and classified.
 Important fire tests that I know of are DIN 4102-2 or DIN EN 1363-1.